Codependency Perpetuates Addiction

 First of all, let’s define a couple of terms, which most people use interchangeably.
 This is a term used to describe a person who is addicted to “helping” other people.

-Mom is the post child for Codependency
+Mom is the poster child for Codependency

 Harriet is a 68 year-old mother of four children, ranging from 34 to 46 years of age.
 Three of the four children are well-adjusted, reasonably happy and successful parents of their own children.
 However, the 34 year-old son is a different story.